ncorbuk/SubZone/README.md

 **Example Usage:**
 ```
+First install software if havent already - pip install subzone

+then...

 -d (domain) is True(needed)  -o (output) is True (needed) - *Was optional but seems that there is a bug and is making the color disapeer on console, was working. uhm :/*

 - python subzone_v2.0.py -d (domain) -o (output)